 Enjoy lots of pumpkin dishes

 At the Circleville Pumpkin Show, they don’t only offer a wide selection of expected dishes like pies, fudges and rolls.
 They also get creative with their pumpkin products in the forms of taffy, waffles, cannolis, doughnuts and ice cream.

 Overwhelmed?
 That’s okay.
-Free Show literature will map out all pumpkin food possibilities (so that you don’t fill up too quickly before learning about an even better-sounding treat).
+Free Show literature will map out all pumpkin food possibilities.
+That way you don’t fill up too quickly before learning about an even better-sounding treat.

 When I was last there, I ate a pumpkin doughnut, burger, cannoli and part of the pumpkin dumpling with ice cream.